hadoopfromscratch/hadoopfromscratch/README.md

 # HadoopFromScratch

-A set of tools to compile and roll out your own Hadoop distro for testing purposes.
+A set of tools to compile and roll out your own Hadoop distro for educational or testing purposes.

 ## Requirements